StavM/WinProcessMemoryMadeEasy/README.md

 Usage and examples can be found on the \Examples folder.

-More examples will be added this week.
+More examples will be added later on.